jordan-clayton/whisper-realtime/README.md

 Seeks to provide an ergonomic API to support realtime and static speech transcription applications.

 At this time, accurate realtime transcription (and use of larger models) requires GPU acceleration.
-Offline transcription is possible with larger models via the CPU.
+Offline transcription is possible with larger models using the CPU.

 See: Cargo.toml for feature flags to compile with GPU support